nstrayer/farmersMarkets/README.md

 - Most isolated farmers markets?
 - Can you predict where a farmers market is by what it sells?
 - Do places with water shortages have a higher proportion of non water-intensive products?

+## Form of Second visualization:
+- Scrolling form.
+- Each section corresponding to my investigation steps per above.
+- Make it bootstrap style where they can select from a menu to go straight to that menu section.
+Kinda a mixture of narative and free-explore.